 The MCO Plan was unanimously approved in its final version by all NRAs on 20 June 2017, and includes:

-Under Article 9(6) of the CACM Regulation, on 14 February 2017 the Nominated Electricity Market Operators (NEMOs) submitted to all regulatory authorities (NRAs) and to ACER the proposal for the following terms and conditions or methodologies:
+Under Article 9(6) of the CACM Regulation, the Nominated Electricity Market Operators (NEMOs) have the obligation to propose to ACER the following terms and conditions or methodologies:

 All NEMOs proposal for the price coupling algorithm and for the continuous trading matching algorithm, also incorporating TSO and NEMO proposals for a common set of requirements, in accordance with Article 37(5) and 37 (1) of the CACM Regulation (Algorithm Methodology);

 All NEMOs proposal for products that can be taken into account by NEMOs in single day-ahead coupling process in accordance with Article 40 of the CACM Regulation (DA Products Methodology);

 All NEMOs proposal for products that can be taken into account by NEMOs in single intraday coupling process in accordance with Article 53 of the CACM Regulation (ID Products Methodology);

 All NEMOs proposal for the back-up methodology in accordance with Article 36(3) of the CACM Regulation (Back-up Methodology);

 All NEMOs proposal on harmonized maximum and minimum clearing prices to be applied in all bidding zones which participate in single day-ahead and single intraday couplings, in accordance with Art.
 41 (2) and Art.
 54 (2) of CACM (Harmonised min-max clearing price methodology);

 The proposals are subject to a public consultation (in line with Article 12 of the CACM Regulation).